 We have an outreach program designed to reach out to those populations most in need of our services and offer special pricing for targeted populations when funding is available.
 We also work with several other humane organizations that offer voucher programs to reduce the price for those who are not able to afford our regular affordable pricing.

-For communities within a 100 mile radius of IHA, we offer transport options to shuttle several animals to and from our clinic.
+We offer transport options to shuttle several animals to and from our clinic, utilizing our shelter and rescue partner locations.
 For more information on those transports and where they are, please contact us.

 We offer special pricing for partnering clients such as animal shelters and rescue organizations.
 For more information on our alliance programs for organizations, please email email@example.com